 Check for pest indicators on a regular basis, such as holes in leaves or larvae.
 To ward off pests, think about using natural solutions like neem oil or introducing helpful insects.

-If I think there may be a problem in my oak tree, what should I do?
+If there is a problem with my oak tree, what should I do?